A k-mer Based Approach for SARS-CoV-2 Variant Identification: Conclusion and Future Directions

 \section{Conclusion and Future Directions}

-We propose an approach to efficiently classify COVID-19 variants using spike sequences.
-Results show that the $k$-mer based sequence representation outperforms the typical one-hot encoding approach since it preserves the actual order of amino acids.
+We propose an approach to efficiently classify SARS-CoV-2 variants using spike sequences.
+Results show that the $k$-mer based sequence representation outperforms the typical one-hot encoding approach since it preserves order information of amino acids.
 We showed the importance of specific amino acids and demonstrate that it agrees with the CDC definitions of variants.
-In the future, we will work towards detecting new (unknown) variants based on the whole genome sequences.
+In the future, we will work towards detecting new (unknown) variants based on whole genome sequences.
 Another exciting future work is considering other attributes like countries, cities, and dates to design richer feature vector representations for spike sequences.